 Karl was a prodigious pianist and studied to become a soloist at the University of Victoria before getting his master’s at McGill University in Montreal.

 He got his first taste of conducting an orchestra during his undergrad and basked in the wondrous experience of sharing his musical ideas with a big band of musicians and an audience, through simple gestures.
 Imagine - hundreds of people in the concert hall, each having a unique experience of a shared moment, something communal and intimate at the same time, forging a personal relationship with a composer who may be long dead - or sitting in the front row.

 He believes music plays an essential role in our lives.It touches us viscerally, even though we can’t really explain why or how.

 Karl is especially committed to exploring music by living composers and believes that modern music defines what the classical idiom is today.
 He’s also heavily invested in bringing music to young audiences, helping them discover a sound world that’s completely captivating.
 His contributions to the arts, community and education were recognized with his inclusion in Avenue Magazine’s Top 40 under 40 list for 2022.

 He continues to perform as an instrumentalist and also composes his own music, blending genres while mixing acoustic and electronic instruments.
-Heads up - his first album of original material will be released in fall of 2023.
+His debut album of original material, Relaxer Distractor, was released in the fall of 2023.

 bottom of page